 You don’t need to model the whole sentence, just the capitalized words.
 And you don’t need to have the AAC learner reply.
 You’re just giving him or her information on what these feeling words mean and where they can be found in his or her AAC system.
 If we don’t show AAC users how to find feeling words on their communication system, how can we expect them to tell us how they feel?

-Choose engaging and interesting activities that give the AAC user motivation to communicate.
+Choose engaging and interesting activities that give the Augmentative and Alternative Communication (AAC) user motivation to communicate.
 Create opportunities for communication.
 Model on the AAC system during conversations and everyday interactions.

 Are your questions open or closed?
 In any environment where questions occur naturally, like in classrooms, it is essential that open-ended questions are used for AAC users.
 It allows language to be modeled and gives AAC users the opportunity to learn to say what they think and feel.